-2. Vacuum your house including paced under the bed, carpet, and sofa.
+2. Vacuum your house including paced under the bed, carpet, and sofa – and clean the drain.
 The first vacuuming event will clean about 60 percent of the fleas.
 However, continue vacuuming your house for one week to clan all the critter, adult fleas, eggs, and larvae.
 Notably, vacuuming creates strong vibrations that will eject both the adult and the pre-adult fleas from their hiding places and cocoons respectively.

 3. Get a suitable floor cleaner and mop floors in the house.
 Notably, choose a floor cleaner that the most pungent smell – this will repel the fleas.
 However, ensure take care of the cleaner you choose if there are small children (maybe those babies) in the house.

 5. Utilize a flea comb to remove the flea eggs and flea adults.
 However, ensure to target the belly, forehead, and neck since that’s where many fleas will exist.
 Ensure to have a basin (half-full) of water with a detergent such as a dishwasher soap where you’ll drown the fleas – or also use the electronic flea combs.